AdobeDocs/experience-manager-65.nl-NL/help/sites-administering/page-exporter.md

 As you may have noticed in the node structure, the **Geometrixx** page export template has a `logo` node with a `type` property set to `image`.
 This is a special configuration type that has been created to copy the image logo to the zip file.
 -->

-Om aan sommige specifieke vereisten te voldoen, kunt u moeten uitvoeren [aangepaste update-handler](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/contentsync/handler/package-summary.html).
+Om aan bepaalde specifieke vereisten te voldoen, voert u een [aangepaste update-handler](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/contentsync/handler/package-summary.html).

 <!-- To meet some specific requirements, you may need to implement a custom `type` property: to do so, refer to the Implementing a custom update handler section in the Content Sync page.
 -->

 ## Pagina&#39;s programmatisch exporteren {#programmatically-exporting-a-page}

-Als u een pagina programmatisch wilt exporteren, kunt u de opdracht [PageExporter](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) OSGI-dienst.
+Als u een pagina programmatisch wilt exporteren, kunt u de opdracht [PageExporter](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/index.html?com/day/cq/wcm/contentsync/PageExporter.html) OSGI-dienst.
 Met deze service kunt u:

 * Exporteer een pagina en schrijf naar de HTTP-servletreactie.
 * Exporteer een pagina en sla het ZIP-bestand op een specifieke locatie op.